Epidermolysis bullosa is a group of disorders in which skin blisters form after a minor injury. It is passed down in families.

 - Contracture deformities (for example, at the fingers, elbows, and knees) and other deformities

-- Swallowing problems if mouth and esophagus are affected
+- Swallowing problems if the mouth and esophagus are affected

 - Fused fingers and toes